Boyne Island - Tannum Sands

 Boyne Island - Tannum Sands has moderate levels of nearby infrastructure activity, ranking in the 45thth percentile nationally

 Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified seven projects potentially impacting the region.
-Notable ones are Boyne Tannum Aquatic Centre, Riverstone Rise, Tannum Sands Priority Development Area, and Hughes Road Battery Energy Storage System.
-The following list details those likely to be most relevant.
+AreaSearch has identified seven projects likely to impact this region.
+Notable ones include Boyne Tannum Aquatic Centre, Riverstone Rise, Tannum Sands Priority Development Area, and Hughes Road Battery Energy Storage System.
+The following list details those considered most relevant.

 Professional plan users can use the search below to filter and access additional projects.